ozaib22/BookStoreProjectBackEnd/README.md

 Coverage: 74%% completed system
-## BookStoreProjectBackEnd - Presentation Link:
+## Book Library Project- Presentation Link:

-This project required me to create an application that will use a CRUD Functionalty that will allow the user to manage a BookStore.
+This project required me to create an application that will use a CRUD Functionalty that will allow the user to manage a Book Library.

 - Project Management Tools - Jira Kanban Board and Github.
 - Databases - mySQL and H2 for testing.